VHS Revival ranks the most divisive horror franchise of the 20th century.

 One unlucky teen gets pinned to a tree with a leather strap, which is then tightened until his eyes and head are crushed.
 At least I assume his head is crushed.
 Thanks to those God-fearing bastards at the Motion Picture Association of America, we will sadly never know.

 6. Jason X (2001)

-I’m sure some purists will slay me for this one, but for me, Jason X is a charming and unique entry in the Friday the 13th canon.
-Sure, the set design looks straight out of a game of laser tag, while it’s 2455 depiction of outer space belongs to a b-grade sci-fi drama from the late 90’s, but this was a breath of fresh air following the creatively barren latter sequels, which would mostly regurgitate the same old neutered formula for the sake of Paramount’s bottomless coffers.
+I’m sure some purists will slay me for this one, but for me Jason X is a charming and unique entry in the Friday the 13th canon.
+Sure, the set design looks straight out of a game of laser tag, it’s 2455 depiction of outer space belonging to a b-grade sci-fi drama from the late 90s, but this was a breath of fresh air following the creatively barren later sequels, which would mostly regurgitate the same old neutered formula for the sake of Paramount’s bottomless coffers.